 School Nurse Information for Parents

-Park City School District has 6 school nurses that oversee the health concerns of 8 schools.
+Park City School District has 7 school nurses and 2 substitute nurses that oversee the health concerns of 7 schools.
 See the above information for the nurse assigned to your school.
 As we start a new school year, here are some very important back to school reminders:

-- Asthma: Parents who request their student to carry and/or administer their own asthma inhalers must complete and submit an Asthma Self-Administration form per Utah state law.
+1. Asthma: Parents who request their student to carry and/or administer their own asthma inhalers must complete and submit an Asthma Medication Authorization & Self-Administration form per Utah state law.
 Forms need to be signed by the parents and the health care provider each school year, and then brought to the school front office.
 All inhalers must be labeled with the student's name.

-- Severe Allergies: Utah state law requires all students who carry and/or administer their own Epinephrine Auto injector must submit an Epinephrine Auto Injector Authorization form.
+2. Severe Allergies: Utah state law requires all students who carry and/or administer their own Epinephrine Auto injector must submit an Allergy & Anaphylaxis - Emergency Action Plan.
 Forms are to be completed and signed by the parents and the health care provider each school year and brought to the school front office.
 All Epi pens must be labeled with the student's name.

-- Vision Screening: The PCSD nurses will conduct vision screenings for grades pre K, K, 1, 2, 3, 5, 7, 9 and special education.
+3. Vision Screening: The PCSD nurses will conduct vision screenings for grades pre K, K, 1, 2, 3, 5, 7, 9, special education students and referrals.
 The results of the vision screening may be shared with other educators and healthcare professionals to provide appropriate services.
 If your student does not pass the screening, a letter will be sent in the mail.
 Please inform your child's teacher with a written note if you do not want your student vision screened.
 If your child is absent on screening day please contact the school nurse to set appointment for the screening.
 Results of vision screenings for grades PK - 3rd grade will be sent to the Utah Division of the Blind and Visually Impaired.
 This information includes the student and parent demographics and screening results.